Centre for Religion, Reconciliation and Peace

 What we do

-CRRP is a dynamic centre with a regular programme of events.
+CRRP is a dynamic centre with a regular programme of Knowledge Exchange and Public Engagement events.

 English for Peace

-In 2016 a three-week English language programme called English for Peace was launched, developed around WCRRP's themes and MA programmes and in collaboration with the University' English Language Support Unit.
+In 2016 a three-week English language programme called English for Peace was launched, developed around CRRP's themes and MA programmes in Reconciliation and Peacebuilding and Reconciliation and in collaboration with the University' English Language Support Unit.
 The course welcomes anyone keen to advance their English language whilst learning about peace and democracy in a UK and wider context.

 Since July 2015 all schools have a duty to have “due regard to the need to prevent people from being drawn into terrorism” when they exercise their functions in accordance with section 26 of the Counter-Terrorism and Security Act 2015 (Department for Education, 2015).
 This duty has become known as the Prevent duty.
 Though the implementation of the Prevent duty has only just become a legal requirement for schools it has already caused controversy.
 The Prevent duty has led to considerable confusion and nervousness among teachers (Ibid) and many schools are still unsure of how to implement the Prevent duty, whilst the ethics of Prevent measures have also been called into question.
 Concerns have also been raised about the suitability of the resources used for this training.
 CRRP has decided to undertake a research project that analyses the implementation of the Prevent duty and its impact in primary and secondary educational institutions in North-East Hampshire.